DECAF/redaxo_piwik_tracker/README.md

 * `columns`: What columns to display.
 You can use `nb_visits`, `nb_uniq_visitors` and `nb_actions`.
 Separate multiple values with commas (`,`) and **no spaces**.
 * `width`: The width of the widget.
 Usually it's `745`.
 If you use smaller values the widgets will be displayed on the same row.
 * `widget_title`: If you want to override the automatic title generation you can set your custom title here.

+## Changelog

+### v1.5pre _ t.b.a.

+* REX 4.6 compatibility
+* Use asynchronous JavaScript tracking (see [API reference](http://developer.piwik.org/api-reference/tracking-javascript))
+* Update PiwikTracker PHP class from current Piwik 2.6.0
+* Slight cleanup

+### v1.4 _ 22.12.2013

+* Auto tracking code can be disabled now if you want to add the tracking code by yourself.
+* Update PiwikTracker class from current Piwik 2.0
+* Update Raphaël JS component to current 2.1.2
+* README, typo, slight cleanup.